nachomazzara/eip7702-poc/POST.md

 This confirms that the delegation worked and your EOA is now temporarily behaving like a smart account linked to the delegator contract.

 🧠 *Next Steps:* You can now send normal transactions to the EOA address and will use the delegator code.
-Check [this transaction](https://sepolia.etherscan.io/tx/0x651bacc2422f2d13d70a954c2d697194868a03998c79925510dd5c58f2ede7fc#eventlog) that performs a ERC20 approval.
+Check [this transaction](https://sepolia.etherscan.io/tx/0x651bacc2422f2d13d70a954c2d697194868a03998c79925510dd5c58f2ede7fc#eventlog) that performs an ERC-20 approval.
 It was sent to the EOA and the EOA is using the delegated contract implementation.

 ---

+<a id="delegate-and-execute-in-a-single-transaction"></a>
 ## 2️⃣ **Delegate and Execute (in a Single Transaction)**

 Next, we'll explore how delegation and transaction execution can be performed atomically within the same operation.
 This method allows immediate execution without a separate delegation transaction, making the process efficient and user-friendly.